seamplex/feenox/doc/sds.md

 In the same sense, in principle any ASCII-based format can be implemented this way.
 Markdown output, which can then be converted to other formats as well (such as LaTeX which can then create professionally-looking tables as in @fig:latex-tables), has been already covered in @sec:interoperability.

-Current version can write space and time-dependent distributions into Gmsh's `.msh` and VTK's `.vtk` formats.
+Current version can write space and time-dependent distributions into Gmsh's `.msh` and VTK's `vtu`/`.vtk` formats.
 Both of them are open standard and have open-source readers.
-Other formats such as VTK's `.vtu` or CalculiX's `.frd` should be easy to add, but in any case the mesh data converters such as [Meshio](https://github.com/nschloe/meshio) can be used to convert FeenoX's post-processing output to other formats as well.
+Other formats such `.med` should be easy to add, but in any case the mesh data converters such as [Meshio](https://github.com/nschloe/meshio) can be used to convert FeenoX's post-processing output to other formats as well.

 ### Data exchange between non-conformal meshes {#sec:non-conformal}